Football Downed Player Rules

 Downed Ball Rules for CFL

 The CFL has a similar rule to the NFL wherein a player must be tackled to the ground for the ball to be called dead, unlike the NCAA where a ball carrier falling to the ground results in a dead ball.
-The major difference between down rules in the CFL and NFL is that a kneel-down in the CFL does not result in a dead ball, but a 'rolling snap.'
-The downed player rules in the CFL are identical to the NFL rules on downed players.
+The major difference between down rules in the CFL and NFL is that a kneel-down in the CFL does not result in a dead ball, but a ‘rolling snap.’
+The rules for when a player is ruled down in the CFL are identical to the NFL rules on downed players.